 Your GIAC Certification Attempt, which is what the registration is known as, comes with 2 GIAC practice exam tests.
 If you feel that two GSEC practice exams aren’t enough, you can always purchase more and can also request an extension on your exam date.

-If you’re interested, take a look at these free GSEC sample questions IT Exams, Exam Topics, and TestSimulate all offer quite an extensive collection of security practice questions.
+If you’re interested, take a look at free GSEC sample questions by IT Exams offering 279 security practice questions.
 These are only sample questions provided by third-parties and may not reflect the actual questions on the exam.

 SANS GSEC Bootcamp